Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 3.  **(SWHV-CCN2-20300-03)** Build propagation server incorporating several propagation models, enabling correlation of in-situ data with remote sensing data.

-This will be implemented with a RPC server built on the Spyne toolkit (<http://spyne.io>, the same as the `GeometryService` service).
+This will be implemented with an RPC server built on the Spyne toolkit (<http://spyne.io>, the same as the `GeometryService` service).
 The SWHV client will query a timestamp and a propagation model, the service will return a modified timestamp.

 4.  **(SWHV-CCN2-20300-04)** Test with and integrate ACE, DSCVR or other current in-situ datasets identified as relevant today for space weather forecasters.